AkiBatra25/Academia_Portal/README.md

-This will build the following executables:
+This project uses the following executables:

 * `server/server`
 * `client/client`